IngegnerLightyear/Alpha-MON/README.md

 ### L4-7 Anonymization

+#### Engine

 You must provide into the configuration file a policy to enable the ⍺-Anonymization Engine by setting `engine = 1`.
 At this point it is possible to enable, in the form of a whitelist, which protocols must undergo the anonymization process and which can be ignored: just enter the value `0/1` in correspondence with the supported protocol.
-Finally, if  `engine = 1`, you have to set the alpha and delta values:
+Finally, if  `engine = 1`, you have to set the `alpha` and `delta` values:
-* alpha represents the number of unique users linked to the same name;
+* `alpha` represents the number of unique users linked to the same name;
-* delta is time interval.
+* `delta` is time interval.

-The name will be obfuscated if the number of users linked to the same name is less than alpha in the delta time interval.
-Otherwise it will be allowed to pass and will be considered as a known name.
+The potentially sensitive information will be obfuscated if the number of users linked to the same name is less than `alpha` in the `delta` time interval.
+Otherwise it will be allowed to pass and will be considered as known.

+#### Flow Management

+By default the `flow management`module is activated, in order to keep the behavior of the modules consistent within the same flow:
+* if the first packet was subject to anonymization (since `alpha` is below threshold), the rest of the flow will be subject to anonymization, until its closure or expiration;
+* if the first packet was not subject to anonymization (since `alpha` is above the threshold), no packet of the flow will be subject to anonymization, until its closure or expiration;

+#### Anonymization modules

+If the `engine` is enabled, a `DPI Module` is deployed in order to detect the protocol contained in the current packet.
+The following modules can be deployed to apply ⍺-Anonymization:
+* `Dns Protocol Managment`: if triggered, hides all kind of names (preserving their structure, as defined in RFCs) inside the `DNS` queries and responses and obfuscates IP address in a prefix-preserving manner;
+* `Tls Protocol Managment`: if triggered, hides the SNI inside the `TLS Client Hello` packet;
+* `Http Protocol Managment`: if triggred, hides fields (preserving their structure, as defined in RFCs) inside `HTTP` packets that can lead to a particular web page;
+* `Unsafe protocol`: is triggered automatically if the protocol is not encrypted or is "unknown" (it doesn't match the ones managed by the implemented modules), deleting the packet payload.

 ## INI file entries
 You must provide a `-c` argument, containing the path of a INI file containing the configuration parameters.